Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 The Java concurrency primitives like [`ReentrantLock`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html) are thread-blocking and they should not be used in a truly non-blocking code.
-To control access to shared resources one can define Go-style `Mutex` that suspends an execution of coroutine instead of blocking it.
+To control access to shared resources one can define `Mutex` class that suspends an execution of coroutine instead of blocking it.
 The header of the corresponding class would like this:

 ```kotlin